MaamounYousseff/Clinic_ClassDiagram/README.md

 Class Dia.
 That Show  the structure  of my code  with component Interaction .
-Using design  pattern like Factory  ,  Strategy ,  MVC , Observer ,  Mediator  , Template Method , Singleton(not showing in the class) , Builder (not showing in the class) .\n
+Using design  pattern like Factory  ,  Strategy ,  MVC , Observer ,  Mediator  , Template Method , Singleton(not showing in the class) , Builder (not showing in the class) .
 Use Event Bus  .
 The most Powerful structure in my class Dia. is Using Generic + Template Method Design Pattern => This  allow me to get a solid implementation  in the abstraction level .
 In My Project i focus all the time  in the  separation  of concern  and in separate the  changeable  part of my code in another classes so this also mayk my code maintainable , extensible  .